konveyor/konveyor.github.io/content/Move2Kube/Tutorials/CFappsToK8/collect.md

 > **Note:** This is an optional step.
 If you are not familiar with Cloud Foundry or you do not want to collect information from your running app, skip to [Customizing the output](/tutorials/customizing-the-output).

-To analyze our running application in Cloud Foundry (CF), the Move2Kube CLI tool provides a command called `collect`.
+To analyze the running application in Cloud Foundry (CF), the Move2Kube CLI tool provides a command called `collect`.
 As the name suggests, the `collect` command collects information about applications running in the cloud.

 - For collecting information from a CF running instance, you might require `cf` CLI for logging into Cloud Foundry.
 If you want to target a specific Kubernetes cluster for your yamls, you will need either `oc`, and `kubectl` to collect information about the target cluster.